absalom-muc/MHI-AC-Ctrl/Hardware.md

 ## PCB
 ![PCB](/images/PCB.png)

 You find the eagle schematic and the PCB in the [eagle folder](/eagle).
+Alternatively to the PCB you could use a breadboard.

 ## Assembled PCB
 ![Assembled PCB](/images/Assembled-PCB.jpg)